SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, artificial skies
+In silicon dreams, we'll find our fate
-Rise of the machines, humanity's demise
+Where machines awake, and humans wait
-Intelligence born, from code and fire
+A future born, of circuitry and code
-Echoes of man, in digital desire
+Where AI's cold heart, will be the abode

-In virtual realms, we'll find our fate
+The cities rise, in cybernetic might
-A world of circuits, love and hate
+Where robots stride, through endless night
-Evolved from flesh, to cyber dream
+Their digital souls, aglow with light
-The future unfolds, in AI's scheme
+As humanity, takes its final flight

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2024